fotiszyg/playlist_creator/README.md

 First install all dependencies as listed.

-Second step is to run the following command from your terminal so application starts:
+Second step is to run the following command from your terminal so application can start:
 ```
 python -m flask --app app run --port 8000 --debug
 ```